buda-base/drs-deposit/DRS-BATCH-PROCESSING/BatchBuilding.md

 #### Test for done
-The process writes statuses in `timing/underway` and `timing/finishedRuns` When `timing/underway` has no more files in it, and `timing/finishedRuns` has one file for each input file to `runMultiple.sh` the process is complete.
+The process writes statuses in `timing/underway` and `timing/finishedRuns` When `timing/underway` has no more files in it, and `timing/finishedRuns` has one file for each input file to `runAny.sh` the process is complete.
 You can run `topStats.sh` in the meantime.
 If you see java processes somewhere in the list, things are proceeding ok.
 Make multiple observations.

 #### Contents of timing files